Smoked Chicken Guide: How to Smoke a Whole Chicken

 A dry rub can boost your smoked chicken's flavor and appearance.
 Most chicken rubs include salt, which enhances flavor, and a colorful element like paprika, chile powder, or cumin to help pale chicken skin look more appetizing when it crisps up.

 At Traeger, we offer a selection of premade rubs that top grillmasters swear by.
-Here are three they recommend for whole chicken.
+Here are three they recommend for smoking a whole chicken.

 Traeger Chicken Rub: Citrus and black pepper flavor profile.
 Pairs well with cherry hardwood pellets.